 Step 1: Set up your Adyen live account

 The structure from your test account is not copied over.
-This means you need to set up a structure for your live account from scratch, using your live Customer Area.
+This means you need to set up a structure for your live account using your live Customer Area.

 Request the merchant accounts that you need, providing as many details as possible and ensuring you submit the correct documents and links.
 The usual processing time is around four business days.